 - Incision size – Typically, the incision is smaller because your surgeon fills the implant shell after inserting it into your breast.

 - Appearance – Achieving the most natural-looking results, silicone-filled implants have fewer visible ripples than saline.

 - Feel – The results feel softer, more fluid, and more natural than saline-filled implants.

-- Implications if the shell ruptures – The implant will not collapse.
+- Implications if the shell ruptures – The breast will not collapse.
 The gel may escape the shell and enter the implant pocket.

 - Incision size – A slightly larger incision is required than with saline-filled implants.

 - Appearance – The results look natural, like traditional silicone implants.

 - Feel – It is firmer than traditional silicone and easier to feel in your breasts.